Aesthetics by Dr Rachel

 Structural Causes (Volume Loss and Shadows)

-Sometimes dark circles are not really about colour at all, but about shadowing from changes in facial structure.
-I see this very often in the clinic, especially as we move through our 30s and 40s.
+Sometimes dark circles are not really about colour at all, but about shadowing created by changes in the underlying facial structure.
+This is something I see very often in clinic, particularly as we move through our 30s and 40s.

-- Natural loss of collagen and fat beneath the eyes, creating a hollow or sunken look
+- Gradual loss of collagen and soft tissue beneath the eyes, leading to a hollow or sunken appearance

-- A tear trough groove between the lower eyelid and cheek that casts a shadow
+- A more visible tear trough between the lower eyelid and cheek

 Vascular Causes (Blood Vessels Showing Through)

-- Sluggish circulation or blood pooling in the delicate capillaries beneath the eyes
+- Sluggish circulation or pooling of blood in the small vessels beneath the eyes

-- Lack of sleep, which can make vessels dilate and look darker
+- Lack of sleep, which can make the area appear darker and more shadowed

-- Allergies or nasal congestion, which increase pressure in the vessels around the eyes
+- Allergies or nasal congestion, which increase pressure in the surrounding vessels

 Pigmentation Causes (Excess Melanin)

-For some people, the darkness is true pigmentation in the skin rather than shadowing.
-This often looks more brown than blue and can be quite stubborn without the right approach.
+For some people, the darkness under the eyes is due to true pigmentation within the skin rather than shadowing.
+This tends to appear more brown in tone and can be particularly persistent without the right approach.
+This type of dark circle is often influenced by:

-- Genetic tendency to periorbital hyperpigmentation, which is more common in darker skin tones
+- A genetic tendency to increased pigmentation in the under-eye area, which is more common in darker skin tones

-- Sun exposure stimulates melanin production in the delicate under-eye area
+- Sun exposure, which stimulates melanin production in this delicate skin

-- Post-inflammatory pigmentation from rubbing the eyes, eczema, or allergic reactions
+- Post-inflammatory pigmentation, often triggered by rubbing the eyes, eczema, or allergic reactions

 Real Results